-Unrestricted Funds: the Academy Trust received £440,347 in income of which £24,708 related to surplus balances transferred on conversion.
-Further income was generated from catering, lettings, insurance claims and other contractual fees.
+Unrestricted Funds: the Academy Trust received £614,536 in income generated from catering, lettings, insurance claims and other contractual fees.

 These funds may be used towards meeting any of the charitable objectives of the Trust at the discretion of the trustees.
-A total of £204,861 was transferred to fund expenditure within Restricted Funds.
+A total of £353,043 was transferred to fund expenditure within Restricted Funds.